dbca-wa/sdis/docs/source/quickstart.rst

 Now the new user can be added to project teams or project roles.

-**Note** External colleagues cannot login to SDIS, unless they have a DPaW account and email.
+**Note** External colleagues cannot login to SDIS, unless they have a dbca account and email.
 However, a profile needs to be created as shown here in order to add them to project team lists and represent them with their correct name and attribution.